PierreGode/Linux-Active-Directory-join-script/README.md

-Usage of the script: sudo sh ADconnection.sh
+Usage of the script: sudo sh ADconnection.sh or sudo ./ADconnection.sh for ./ADconnection.sh do a sudo chmod +x ADconnection.sh first.

 Complete steps